The Art of Travel 12/31/2021

 By the way, customers, you should:

-- Thank retailers who have simple, fun programs by patronizing them as much as possible and actually thanking them - really, send them an email
+- Reward retailers who have simple, fun programs by patronizing them as much as possible and actually thanking them—I'm serious, send them an email

-- Tell retailers whose programs are bad that they could be better - be nice about it - and explain why you don't like the program (they may respond and explain if there's a misunderstanding on your part)
+- Tell retailers whose programs are bad that they could be better—be nice about it—and explain why you don't like the program

 I love loyalty programs.
 When they're done right, everyone wins.